JSMilton/poly-docs/docs/index.md

   **Swipe up and down** on a color to mute / solo all the nodes of that color.
 This differs from the mixers mute / solo functions in that it allows currently playing notes to finish, rather than immediately turning off all sound from that color.

+  **Double tap** on a color to lock / unlock all nodes of that color.
+If any nodes are locked then, the remaining ones will become locked.
+If all nodes are locked, then they will all become unlocked.

   **Double tap** a node to lock it in place.
 This will prevent it from being moved, rotated or randomised.

   ---